 What is needed is a system.
 The following system has been adapted from the one developed by the Performance Based Studies Research Group at Arizona State.
 It has five phases; including the pre-qualification phase, the selection phase, the design phase, the clarification phase, and the execution phase.

 Let us briefly examine these five phases.

 Pre-qualification Phase: When starting the process you might consider checking out the past performance and financial capabilities of potential team members.
 Once you have established a list of qualified team members this phase may not be needed.
 I say this because one of the recommendations reported earlier was that the integrated delivery team should develop long-term supply chains, because by working together they can continue to improve the process.
-An example of pre-qualification might be, if you are working on a hospital, that all team members have
+An example of pre-qualification might be, if you are working on a hospital, that all team members have extensive hospital experience.

 Selection Phase: In the selection phase you examine the potential team member’s specific project capability, its risk assessment plan for the project, its value added suggestions, its budget, and interviews with the key individuals they will have on the project.
 Notice that since you cannot obtain a bid estimate at this time because there are no plans and specification, you rely on the potential team member to provide a detailed budget based on experience.
 By comparing the results from these various areas, one can determine what potential team member would be the best fit for the project.
 In the integrated delivery process, this is done at the beginning of the project before any major design decisions are made.
 So the discussion are based on how the potential member sees the project unfolding based on the owner’s requirements for the project and the team member’s experience from similar projects.